airbnb/swift/PULL_REQUEST_TEMPLATE.md

 #### Reviewers
 cc @airbnb/swift-styleguide-maintainers

-_Please use 👍/👎 if you agree or disagree with this proposal._
+_Please react with 👍/👎 if you agree or disagree with this proposal._